 The second option is:

 4. The southern approach.
 In Pontebbana valley, after Studena Bassa (the place is called San Antonio) a mountain road, closed for public traffic goes towards the north.
-We start below 700 meters of altitude.
+We start below 679 meters of altitude.

-|Let's first listed the routes.
+|Let's first only list the routes.
 There are four obvious ones but other combinations are possible too.
 Times and alevation gains can be seen and calculated by clicking on the left map.|

 In the NE face there's also one harder climb: Cl.
 Vogric, I. Viel, 1982.
 V-, IV, III, 300 m.

-Monte Malvueric by the E-SE ridge
+M. Malvueric by the E-SE ridge

-Monte Malvueric by the W-NW ridge
+M. Malvueric by the W-NW ridge

-From there a good and in the beginning easy marked path leads us left up, on the ridge of Malvueric (don't continue by the path No. 433 around the mountain).
+From there a good and in the beginning easy marked (blue-orange) path leads us left up, on the ridge of Malvueric (don't continue by the path No. 433 around the mountain).
 Over a rugged karst terrain the path is winding some time, searching best passages, then it starts ascending more steeply, keeping on the southern side of the ridge.
-We must soon climb over a few steeper parts, but the path is nowhere exposed.
-With some care we ascend a small notch in the ridge.
+We must soon climb over a few steeper parts (diff.
+I-), but the path is nowhere exposed.
+With some care we ascend a small notch in the ridge (1790 m).
 Above the notch the ridge is rocky and sharp, so the path must cross into the northern slopes.
-There it is narrow and exposed, requiring quite some care and a safe step.
+There it is narrow and exposed (diff.
+I-), requiring quite some care and a safe step.
 After crossing the rocky section the path starts ascending again.
-It is getting more and more steep, we must occasionally already start using hands.
+It is getting more and more steep, we must occasionally already start using hands (diff.
+I-).
 This section requires most care, especially if we are descending by this path (because those are the first harder details on the hiking tour).
 But is is still only a hike.
 We see the main ridge just above us and reach it soon.
 By a sunny band the summit of Malvueric is not far away.